superduper-io/superduper/docs/content/tutorials/training.md

 random.shuffle(document_list)
 data = document_list[:1000]

-# Insert the selected data into the mnist_collection which we mentioned before like: mnist_collection = Collection('mnist')
+# Insert the selected data into the mnist_collection which we mentioned before
 db['mnist'].insert_many(data[:-100]).execute()
 ```